‘The View’ Hosts Sara Haines & Sunny Hostin Delight Fans With Surprise Low-Key Look

 “Sarah is so pretty and young.
 She can wear anything and pull it off.
 My style is more like Whoopi’s,” wrote a third Instagram follower.

 “This part made me laugh so much.
-Way to go, Sara and Sunny,” remarked a fourth follower.
+Way to go, Sara and Sunny,” remarked a fourth user.